mohamed-chs/chatgpt-history-export-to-md/README.md

 You have two options here - you can either download the ZIP file or clone the GitHub repository.

-##### Option A: Download the ZIP

-Click the green 'Code' button near the top right corner and choose the 'Download ZIP' option.
-Once downloaded, extract it to a convenient location on your computer.

-##### Option B: Clone the Repository (Recommended)
+##### Option A: Clone the Repository (Recommended)

-If you have git installed, open a terminal or command prompt and run the following command to clone the repository:
+If you have git installed, open a terminal or command prompt (it's ok dw) and run the following command to clone the repository:

 ```bash
 git clone https://github.com/Mohamed-CHS/ChatGPT-history-export-to-Markdown.git